 Rwanda – California Trade Relations

-In 2018, California was one of the top state exporters to Rwanda, with $2.98 million.
-Top export categories included transportation equipment (34.6 percent), computer and electronic products (24.4 percent), miscellaneous manufactured commodities (9.4 percent), and fabricated metal products (7 percent).
+In 2019, California was one of the top state exporters to Rwanda, with $1.6 million.
+Top export categories included transportation equipment (43.8 percent), computer and electronic products (24.4 percent), miscellaneous manufactured commodities (9.4 percent), and fabricated metal products (7 percent).
 California imported $7.5 million worth of goods from Rwanda in 2018 with agricultural products making up 85.6% of the total.
 (US Department of Commerce)

 United States-Rwanda Bilateral Investment Treaty